klavinslab/crush/README.md

     ...
 ```

-You can commit version control this whole thing with git, for example, doing
+You can version control this whole thing with git, for example, doing

 ```bash
 cd staging